d2l-ai/d2l-en/chapter_appendix_math/maximum-likelihood.md

 H(p) = -\sum_{i} p_i \log_2(p_i),
 $$

 which measures the randomness of a source in bits.
-Notice that this is nothing more than the average $-\log$ probability, and thus if we take our $-\log$-likelihood and divide by the number of data points, we get a relative of entropy (known as cross-entropy) that measures how random our model thinks our data is.
-This theoretical interpretation alone would be sufficiently compelling to motivate reporting the average $-\log$-likelihood over the dataset as a way of measuring model performance.
+Notice that this is nothing more than the average $-\log$ probability, and thus if we take our negative log-likelihood and divide by the number of data points, we get a relative of entropy (known as cross-entropy) that measures how random our model thinks our data is.
+This theoretical interpretation alone would be sufficiently compelling to motivate reporting the average negative log-likelihood over the dataset as a way of measuring model performance.

-## Maximum likelihood for continuous variables
+## Maximum Likelihood for Continuous Variables

 Everything that we have done so far assumes we are working with discrete random variables, but what if we want to work with continuous ones?
 Indeed, in applications, continuous random variables are as likely to be encountered as discrete, and so we need to extend this story line to this case.